Mass stabbing: Rise of Islamophobia

 Some scholars and experts believe that knife crime, mass stabbing and terrorist attacks have caused a surge in Islamophobia.

 Based on a report by Tell Mama, there was a 26% increase in anti-Muslim attacks in the United Kingdom from 2017 to 2018.
 Some experts have attributed the backlash against the Islamic religion and Muslims to the terrorist attacks in the United Kingdom which were carried out by Muslims.
 Example of terrorist attacks in the United Kingdom include Manchester Arena Bombing, London Bridge attack and Westminster attack.
 All of the attacks happened in the United Kingdom in 2017.

 Another research from California State University, San Bernardino, has found that there was a 78% rise in hate crimes against Muslims in the United States of America in 2015.
 Police reports in 2016 also stated that hate crimes and violence against Muslim communities in the United States of America were on the rise.

+Research on pedestrian dynamics in mass stabbing scenarios

+Recent research on pedestrian dynamics during mass stabbing incidents offers practical guidelines to enhance public safety.
+The study introduced a model to delineate the direct threat zone of pedestrians, quantifying potential threats.
+The research found that pedestrians' expected speed positively correlates with the intensity of potential threats.
+When threatened, individuals initially move faster, but their speed decreases once they are beyond a certain range from the threat.
+Through experiments in various scenarios, results showed that setting up multiple exits helps avoid congestion, and clear pathways ensure evacuees can better evade attackers.
+These insights suggest that public spaces should be designed with multiple accessible exits, and the public should be guided to evacuate quickly and calmly to reduce casualties in such incidents.

 Examples of mass stabbing cases

+2001 Ikeda school massacre

+The Ikeda school massacre (sometimes referred to as the Osaka school massacre) was a school stabbing and mass murder that occurred in Ikeda, Osaka Prefecture, Japan, on 8 June 2001.
+Mamoru Takuma, a 37-year-old ex-convict with a history of mentally disturbed and anti-social behavior, stabbed eight students to death and seriously wounded fifteen others in a knife attack that lasted several minutes.
+Takuma was sentenced to death in August 2003, and executed in September 2004.
+As of 2025, it is the deadliest school stabbing in Japanese history.

+2007 Lancaster County stabbings

+At approximately 2 a.m. on May 12, 2007, three Haines family members; Tom, Lisa and their son Kevin, were stabbed to death in their home in Manheim Township, Pennsylvania.
+On June 14, 16-year-old Alec Kreider, a friend of Kevin, was arrested after confessing to the crime to his father, who turned him in to the authorities.
+Kreider pleaded guilty to three counts of first-degree murder and was subsequently sentenced to three life sentences without the possibility of parole in June 2008.
+In 2017, Kreider killed himself in prison at age 25.